sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 ## 4. Network Physical Topology

 The network physical topology for `DPU-Scope-DPU-Driven` setup will be the same as the ENI-level HA setup, e.g. where the NPU/DPU is placed and wired.
-The main difference being the HA scope on the level of a group of ENIs rather than a single ENI.
+The main difference is that the HA scope is on the level of all ENIs or a group of ENIs rather than a single ENI.
+The current deployment will use only 1 HA scope per DPU, so all ENIs on the DPU are mapped to the same HA scope.

 This results in the following differences in the network physical topology and the figure below captures the essence of the differences: